brunomaga/brunomaga.github.io/_posts/2024-08-10-Training-Variable-Length.md

 <br/>

-## Variable batch size and learning rate
+## Adaptive batch size and learning rate

 When training variable-length datasets, batches of similar sizes may lead to inputs of very different lengths.
 Thus, a common practice is to pack batches by token count instead, by batching together samples whose sum of lengths add up to an user-provided value.
 As an example related to text datasets, in [Attention is all you need](https://arxiv.org/abs/1706.03762), section 5.1: